 [Note: This page has been successfully moved to the normal page template, as it didn't belong on the Periodical template.
 It was originally posted 24 March 2014 - 2:18, as follows]

 Sadly, goodwill isn't enough to run something like this: By size a business, by content a fountain, but by income a disaster.
-To make it short: Like indicated in the last email to our members and publicly in Q&A 3, there is no money left to keep up this website, which I would have liked to establish as a permanent online presence of our breed rescue organization, MYGERMANSHEPHERD.ORG.
+To make it short: Like indicated in the last email to our subscribers and publicly in Q&A 3, there is no money left to keep up this website, which I would have liked to establish as a permanent online presence of our breed rescue organization, MYGERMANSHEPHERD.ORG.
 No money left to answer your questions.
 No money left to solve your dog problems.
 No money left to send out emails, run the server, pay the bills.
 I can't pump in any more.
 Finished.

 What's still running is running until the 'credits' are depleted (most monthly, a few quarterly - because it's highly unlikely that the next storm here on the coast brings a downpour of nickels rather than rain).
 I couldn't write this over the past days as my nerves are in tatters (which is exacerbated or caused by the recurrence of my chronic paralyzing disc inflammation that keeps me in agony).
 It took me several days to patchwork my nerves to write a simple post like this.

 This website started out of hope, spirit, and dedication.
 To help GSD owners and those who wanted to become a GSD owner (namely help them to determine if that was the right choice for them, as for many it isn't).
 To educate German Shepherd owners and potential owners, as well as breeders, about the true German Shepherd Dog - ie how the GSD was meant to be (at least those site members who got as far as to the Periodical Decline of the German Shepherd Dog definitely learned this, I hope).
 To save more GSDs from shelters and high-kill kennels.

 In short: To save this breed by helping GSD owners to have the best relationship with their dog!